raganwald/raganwald.github.com/_posts/2015-08-05-method-advice.md

 Now we can look at `setName` and see that users can only set their own name, likewise if we look at `setAge`, we see that users can only set their own age.

-In a tiny toy example the next question is easy to answer: *What methods can only be invoked by the person themselves?* We see at a glance that the answer is `setName` and `setAge`.
+In a tiny toy example the next question is easy to answer: *What methods can only be invoked by the person themselves?* We see at a glance that the answer is `setName`, `setAge`, and `age`.

 But as classes grow, this becomes more difficult to answer.
 This especially becomes difficult if we decompose classes using mixins.
 For example, what if `setAge` and `age` come from a mixin: